O957/awesome-astrobiology/README.md

 - [NASA Astrobiology Education](https://astrobiology.nasa.gov/education/): Educational materials and resources.
 - [SETI Institute Courses](https://www.seti.org/education): Online courses and lectures.
 - [Coursera Astrobiology](https://www.coursera.org/learn/astrobiology): Online course from University of Edinburgh.

+## Contribution

+Notice anything missing that would be a good fit?
+If interested in contributing, please see the [contributing file](./CONTRIBUTING.md) for further direction.

 ## License